mohitgaur1272/prometheus_and_Grafana_installing/README.md

 ```
 cd  prometheus-2.51.0-rc.0.linux-amd64
 ```
-### if you are use prometheus for testing so run this command
+## if you are use prometheus for testing so run this command
 ```
 ./prometheus
 ```
 ### and paste your ```public_ip:9090``` on browser this is by defauly port of prometheus

-## and if you are use this tool in industry so follow given steps
+# and if you are use this tool in industry so follow given steps

 ### move this file in /usr/bin/ folder for make executable any where in terminal
 ```
+sudo mkdir /var/local/bin
 sudo mv promtool /var/local/bin/promtool
 sudo mv prometheus /usr/local/bin/
 ```
 ### now create prometheus user and group for run this service by only this user
 ```
 sudo groupadd prometheus
-sudo useradd -s /sbin/login/ -g prometheus prometheus
+sudo useradd -s /bin/bash -g prometheus prometheus
 ```
 now create folder for save data of server metrix
 ```